greenrivers/magento-module-delivery-time/README.md

 Apply to simple products - select if You want to apply delivery time to all children products<br />
 Apply from simple products - select if You want to choose delivery time from one of children products

+## Notes

+Sort option works for Magento version 2.3.* with disabled Elasticsearch.
+Sort option not available for Magento version 2.4.*.